 - Framing should be simple in design – wood or metal – in good condition and constructed well enough to withstand shipping and handling.
 Frames must have wire hangers with the ends taped (no saw-tooth hangers).

-- Framed paintings shouldn’t be larger than 48 inches or an image size no smaller than 10 inches in any direction.
+- Framed paintings shouldn’t be larger than 48 inches or have an image size smaller than 10 inches in any direction.

 Can collage be used within my submitted paintings?